 What can we learn from them?

 Given that the Odones accomplished far more with far less than most professional labs, one question is obvious: How did their methods differ from standard research protocols?
 Did they forego low-yield research steps?
 Did their lack of pre-conceived notions about pharmaceutical treatment lead them down a unique path?
-What can researchers learn from their non-pill-centric approach?
+What can researchers learn from their approach?

 What can we learn from learning from them?

-In scrutinizing the Odones’ approach, we are seeking strategies that arose when challenges required off-the-chart effectiveness.
+In scrutinizing the Odones’ approach, we are seeking strategies that arose when challenges required off-the-chart efficiency.
 The Odones needed to find a treatment far faster than treatments are typically developed, so they found a much faster approach to treatment development.

 We can, of course, identify circumstance-necessitated uber-effective strategies even when we are not facing intense challenges.
 Why just mimic those who have endured typical levels of challenge?
 Why not instead learn from those who–because they faced seemingly insurmountable challenges–were forced to find strategies that are far more efficient?

 I’d love comments.
 How have you used, or how might you be able to use, “necessity-is-the-mother-of-invention strategies?”
 In what aspects of your life can you find somebody who was forced to find a far more effective approach?
 Looking forward to your thoughts.